elixirsydney/elixirsydney/2020/04/202004-elixir-sydney.md

 # [fit] **Sponsors**

 ^
-First of all, I'd just like to thank our sponsor, who help make Elixir Sydney as objectively awesome as it is.
+First of all, I'd just like to thank our sponsor, who help make Elixir Sydney as objectively awesome as it is.<br />
+Sending pizza and drinks to all of your homes wasn't really possible, so...

 ---
 [.background-color: #FFFFFF]